elm/elm-lang.org/src/guide/chapters/reactivity.md

   Task.map Ok task `onError` \\msg -> succeed (Err msg)
 ```

 This is essentially promoting any errors to the success case.
-Let’s see it in
+Let&rsquo;s see it in
 action.

 ```elm